Skip to Main Content

 Individual Interviews

-Individual interviews typically refer to talking with one user at a time face to face, by telephone, or with instant messaging or other computer-aided means.
+Individual Interviews typically refers to talking with one user at a time face to face, by telephone, or with instant messaging or other computer-aided means.
 It is important to write an interview protocol that includes questions and probes to use for follow-up.
-Individual interviews resemble focus group because they involve talking with users.
-The main difference between an individual interview and a focus group is that researchers are talking to one person at a time.
-In an individual interview:
+Individual Interviews resemble Focus Groups because they involve talking with users.
+The main difference between an Individual Interviews and Focus Groups is that researchers are talking to one person at a time.
+In an Individual Interview:

 • You have more time to discuss topics in detail.